|Capt. Joseph Anthony

-The evening of December 16th, the Japanese brought 50 kilo bags of rice for the POWs.
-About half of the rice had fallen out of the bags because of holes.
-Each POW was given three spoons of raw rice, and a quarter of a spoon of salt.
+The evening of December 16th, the Japanese brought 50 kilo bags of rice for the POWs to eat.
+About half the rice had fallen out of the bags because of holes.
+Each POW was given three spoonfuls of raw rice and a spoonful of salt.

 At about 8:00 AM on the morning of December 22nd, 22 trucks arrived at the tennis court.
 Rumors flew on where they were going to be taken.
 At about 4:00 PM, a Taiwanese guard told the POWs, in broken English,"No go Cabanatuan.
 Go Manila; maybe Bilibid."
 The guard knew as little as the POWs.

-On December 21st, the POWs were taken by truck to San Fernando, Pampanga, arriving there about four or five in the afternoon.
+On December 22nd, the POWs were taken by truck to San Fernando, Pampanga, arriving there about four or five in the afternoon.
 Once there, they were put in a movie theater.
-Since it was dark, the POWs saw as a dungeon.
+Since it was dark, the POWs saw the theater as a dungeon.

-December 23rd, at about 10:00 PM, the Japanese interpreter came and spoke to the ranking American officer about moving the POWs.
-The Japanese loaded the seriously ill POWs into a truck.
-Those remaining behind believed they were taken to Bilibid.
-The remaining POWs were moved to a trade school building in the barrio.
+On December 23rd, at about 10:00 P.M., the Japanese interpreter spoke to the ranking American officer about moving the POWs.
+The Japanese loaded the seriously ill into a truck.
+The remaining POWs believed that the POWs in the truck were taken to Bilibid Prison.
+Those remaining were moved to a trade school building in the barrio.

-After 10:00 AM on December 24th, the POWs were taken to the train station.
-The POWs saw that the station had been hit by bombings and that the cars they were to board had bullet holes in them from strafing.
-180 to 200 were packed into steel boxcars with U.S.S. four guards.
+After 10:00 A.M. on December 24th, the POWs were taken to train station.
+The POWs saw that the station had been hit by bombings and that the cars they were boarding had bullet holes in them from strafing.
+180 to 200 were packed into steel boxcars with four guards in each boxcar.
 The doors of the boxcars were kept closed and the heat in the cars was terrible.
 Ten to fifteen POWs rode on the roofs of the cars along with two guards.
 The guards told these POWs that it was okay to wave to the American planes.

-On December 25th, the POWs disembarked at San Fernando, La Union, at 2:00 AM and disembarked.
+On December 25th, the POWs disembarked at San Fernando, La Union, at 2:00 AM.
 They walked two kilometers to a school yard on the southern outskirts of the barrio.
-From December 25th until the 26th.
-The POWs were held in a school house.
+From December 25th until the 26th, the POWs were held in a school house.
 The morning of December 26th, the POWs were marched to a beach.
 During this time the prisoners were allowed one handful of rice and a canteen of water.
-The heat from the sun was so bad that men drank seawater.
-Many of those men died.
+The heat from the sun was so bad that men drank seawater; Many of those men died.

 The daily routine for the POWs on the ship was to have six men climb out of the hold.
 Once on deck, they would use ropes to pull up the dead and also pull up the human waste in buckets.
 Afterwards, the men on deck would lower ten buckets containing rice, soup, and tea.

 The Enoura Maru also came under attack by American planes the morning of January 9th.
-The POWs were receiving their first meal of the day, when the sound of ship's machineguns was heard.
-The explosions of bombs falling closer and closer to the ship was also heard.
-The waves created from the explosions rocked the ship.
+The POWs were receiving their first meal of the day, when the sound of ship's machine-guns was heard.
+The explosions of bombs falling closer and closer to the ship was also heard, while the waves created from the explosions rocked the ship.